dcourtois/premake-qt/Readme.md

 #####qtpath "path"

 Setup the path where Qt include and lib folders are found.
-If this is not used, the addon will try to get the path from the `QTDIR` environment variable.
+If this is not used, the addon will try to get the path from the `QTDIR` or `QT_DIR` environment variable.

 #####qtprefix "prefix"